voidful/Codec-SUPERB/README.md

 This metric calculates the distance between the log magnitude spectrograms of the reconstructed and ground truth waveforms, using window lengths of [2048, 512], and is better at capturing fidelity in higher frequencies compared to the Mel Distance.

-### Scale-invariant Source-to-Distortion Ratio (SI-SDR)

-SI-SDR measures the distance between waveforms in a way similar to the Signal-to-Noise Ratio but is invariant to scale differences, providing insights into the quality of the phase reconstruction of the audio.